 What does a liability waiver do?

 Liability waivers provide a strong defense against a personal injury lawsuit.
-Typical release forms include language that holds a person not liable for injuries which occur as a result of horseback riding, including the negligence of owners, their employees, the property, or even the horse itself.
+Typical release forms include language that holds a person not liable for injuries that occur as a result of horseback riding, including the negligence of owners, their employees, the property, or even the horse itself.
 In short, the venue is not responsible for the safety of the participant in many cases.

 While a liability waiver cannot prevent the filing of a lawsuit, they very often lead to very limited damages or outright dismissal of a case.
 They also serve as a deterrent against filing the lawsuit in the first place.